 The second Associate Director of the CEP was Mark Aulisio, PhD, who is now Susan E. Watson Professor and Chair of the Department of Bioethics at Case Western University.
 He served as executive director of the ASBH task force that issued the report Core Competencies for Health Care Ethics Consultation (ASBH, 1998), and was project director for the Greenwall Foundation / ASBH project that sought to develop education and training guidelines for those doing ethics consultation.
 James Dwyer, PhD, currently Professor of Bioethics and Humanities at Upstate Medical University, served as the third Associate Director during his tenure in Pittsburgh.

-In 2014, pediatric surgeon and bioethicist Aviva Katz, MD, MA, became the Director of the CEP.
+In 2014, pediatric surgeon and bioethicist Aviva Katz, MD, MA, was appointed as the Director of the CEP.
 Dr. Katz served as Chair of the Committee on Bioethics of the American Academy of Pediatrics, as well as Director of the Ethics Consultation Service at Children’s Hospital of Pittsburgh and Vice Chair of the University of Pittsburgh Institutional Review Board.
 She served as Director of the CEP until her death in January 2018.
 A graduate of the CEP and former member of its Advisory Board, Maryanne Fello, RN, BSN, MEd, who spent much of her career as Director of Forbes Hospice, the first hospice established in Western Pennsylvania, briefly acted as the Program’s director in 2018.
+In 2019, Carrie Stott, MSW, PhD, of Carlow University, served briefly as Program Development Director for the CEP.
+In Fall 2021, Michael J. Deem, PhD, Associate Professor in the Department of Human Genetics and Core Faculty of the Center for Bioethics & Health Law at the University of Pittsburgh, was appointed as Director of the CEP.